-A Apted (appointed 9 April 2020) A Gazal (appointed 9 April 2020) D Lane (appointed 20 April 2017) R Adams (appointed 17 October 2018, resigned 9 April 2020) C Green (appointed 17 October 2018, resigned 9 April 2020)
+A Gazal (appointed 9 April 2020) D Lane (appointed 20 April 2017) A Apted (appointed 9 April 2020)

 Principal activities

 The principal activity of the Scheme is to provide unitholders with a return that matches the pre-tax benchmark performance of the Bloomberg Ausbond Bank Bill Index.
 While exact benchmarking applies, unitholders in the Scheme will earn the pre-tax benchmark return regardless of the return that the Scheme actually derives from its underlying assets.
 The Scheme predominantly invests in deposits, money market securities and fixed income securities.